Sbajoria06/Project-Repo-Batch-11-/README.md

 ## 8. Limitations

--Transcription accuracy depends on audio clarity.
--Background noise affects recognition.
+Despite achieving the core objectives, the system has certain limitations:

+- **Transcription Accuracy Dependency**
+  The accuracy of generated transcripts depends heavily on the clarity and quality of the input audio.

+- **Sensitivity to Background Noise**
+  Background noise, overlapping speech, or unclear pronunciation may reduce speech recognition performance.

+- **Segmentation Threshold Generalization**
--Segmentation threshold may not generalize to all podcast styles.
+  The cosine similarity threshold used for topic segmentation may not generalize equally well across all podcast styles or genres.

+- **Lexicon-Based Sentiment Analysis**
--Sentiment analysis is lexicon-based and not fully context-aware.
+  VADER sentiment analysis is rule-based and may not fully capture contextual or sarcastic expressions.

--Extractive summaries may miss deeper semantic meaning.
+- **Extractive Summarization Limitation**
+  Since summaries are generated using an extractive TF-IDF approach, they may not always capture deeper semantic meaning or contextual nuances.

+---

 ## 9. Future Work

+The system can be further enhanced in the following ways:

+- **Advanced Speech Recognition Models**
--Use more advanced speech recognition models.
+  Integrate more advanced or domain-specific speech recognition models to improve transcription accuracy.

--Implement real-time transcription.
--Add speaker identification.
--Improve segmentation using topic modeling.
--Enhance user interface features.
+- **Real-Time Transcription**
+  Extend the system to support real-time or streaming transcription for live podcasts.

+- **Speaker Identification**
+  Implement speaker diarization to differentiate between multiple speakers within an episode.

+- **Improved Topic Segmentation**
+  Use advanced topic modeling techniques such as LDA or transformer-based models for more accurate segmentation.

+- **Enhanced User Interface**
+  Improve UI design with advanced navigation features, search functionality, and better visualization components.

+- **Cloud Deployment**
--Deploy system on cloud infrastructure.
+  Deploy the system on cloud infrastructure to support scalability and multi-user access.